She Loves Biscotti

 Recipe inspiration

-When I came across my friend’s post on IG, on how to make a cinnamon star bread, I knew I had to try it!
+When I came across my friend’s post on IG, on how to make cinnamon star bread, I knew I had to try it!

 The only thing left was deciding on the filling.